surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 ## Conclusion

 So we've seen how we can use changesets to power our forms in Phoenix.
 We can use the changeset to validate and cast our form inputs, and then our form can render any errors if present in the changeset.
 Best of all, we can do this in a way that lets us be performant and keep our frontends uncoupled with our database schemas.
-I would definitely advise you to jump right for the changeset-backed forms, and avoid the map-backed forms.
-Changeset-backed forms still work even when you don't have a database or want to use it for your forms.
+I would definitely advise you to jump right for the changeset-backed forms, and completely avoid the map-backed forms.
+Changeset-backed forms still work even when you don't have a database.

 This is awesome, but we could go further - any other forms we make are going to want that same method to validating and casting inputs.
 We don't want to copy around the same behavior everywhere, if the behavior for forms needs to be updated or have a feature added, we'd have to change it in a lot of places.
 Thankfully Elixir has a great way to handle this - macros.

-In the next post, I'll talk about how we can extract this behavior into a macro we can use across all of our forms.
+In the next [post](https://surrsurus.github.io/elixir/phoenix/ui/2024/03/14/phoenix-typed-forms-pt-2.html), I'll talk about how we can extract this behavior into a macro we can use across all of our forms.